-- The proposed development of the site would see a change in the risk classification from water compatible open space to more vulnerable, according to the NPPF. - Given the change in use and therefore vulnerability of the site, the FRA must show that the development can be designed to be safe and that there is adequate emergency planning provision (para 014 FRCC-PPG). - The site is wholly located within Flood Zone 1 and is therefore modelled to be at low risk of flooding from rivers. - Potential flood risk from Shirtcliff Brook, and its unnamed tributary which flows along the southern site boundary, should be ascertained through appropriate modelling, at the FRA stage.
-The channel and risk area should be included within a blue green corridor. - An 8 metre no development buffer of the watercourse is advised.
+- The proposed development of the site would see a change in the risk classification from less vulnerable to more vulnerable, according to the NPPF. - Given the change in use and therefore vulnerability of the site, the FRA must show that the development can be designed to be safe and that there is adequate emergency planning provision (para 014 FRCC-PPG). - The site is wholly located within Flood Zone 1 and is therefore at low risk of flooding from rivers. - Potential flood risk from Shirtcliff Brook and its unnamed tributary may need to be ascertained through appropriate modelling at the FRA stage. - No development should take place within 8m either side of the onsite ordinary watercourse which should be included within a blue green corridor.